All About HIV Treatment

 Fewer side effects

 Today’s treatments for HIV have fewer side effects than treatments of previous years.
-We now have evidence that shows the benefits of treatment outweigh concerns around the negative impacts of these medications, especially if your CD4 counts are low.
+We now have evidence that shows the benefits of treatment outweigh concerns about the negative impacts of these medications, especially if your CD4 counts are low.

-If you find the type of HIV treatment you’re on is causing severe side effects, talk to your doctor as there may be alternatives you could try.
+If you find the type of HIV treatment you’re on is causing severe side effects, talk to your doctor, as there may be alternatives you could try.

 The Party Won’t Stop

-Unlike some medications, alcohol and HIV treatment do not impact negatively when taken together meaning you can still have that mimosa at brunch.
+Unlike some medications, alcohol and HIV treatment do not impact negatively when taken together, meaning you can still have that mimosa at brunch.

 If you’re partying for long periods at a time, it can make sticking to treatment more complicated, running the risk of missing your treatment doses.
 Plan ahead so that you continue to take your HIV treatment, even if you’re having a longer session.